Raphfriend/USB2DB15/README.md

 #### 3.1.
 Arduino Uno + USB Host Shield:

 1. Install Arduino IDE;
-2. Mount the USB Host Shield on Arduino Uno correctly;
+2. Mount the USB Host Shield to the Arduino Uno correctly;
+3. Connect the Arduino Uno to your PC via its USB cable.
+4. In the Arduino IDE navigate to "Tools" -> "Board" -> "Arduino AVR Boards" and select "Arduino Uno";
-3. Plug the Arduino UNO with the Shield in the PC USB and in the Arduino IDE navigate to "Tools" -> "Ports"  and choose the Arduino Device;
+5. In the Arduino IDE navigate to "Tools" -> "Port" and choose the Arduino Device;
-4. Arduino IDE navigate to "Tools" -> "Programmer"  and choose the "AVRISP MKII";
+6. Arduino IDE navigate to "Tools" -> "Programmer" and choose the "AVRISP MKII";
-5. Get library path (Arduino IDE -> File -> Preference-> Settings->Sketchbook location) and drop the required library  "USB_Host_Shield_20"  to the library directory;
+7. Obtain the library path (Arduino IDE -> File -> Preference-> Settings->Sketchbook location) and drop the required library  "USB_Host_Shield_20"  to the library directory;
-6. Get the ino firmware (RFUSB_to_DB15.ino);
+8. Obtain the INO firmware (RFUSB_to_DB15.ino);
-7. Arduino IDE open the ino file (with the Arduino attached to the PC ) and Sketch-> Upload;
+9. Open the INO file with the Arduino IDE (with the Arduino Uno connected to your PC) and select Sketch-> Upload;
-8. Look for "Done Uploading" on the Arduino IDE.
+10. Wait for the sketch to be uploaded as indicated in the console window at the bottom of the Arduino IDE software.

 ### 4. Supported Controllers: